SSWConsulting/SSW.Rules.Content/rules/cross-approvals/rule.md

 ### 3. Classify - Determine the importance of the task

-Some tasks are more valuable than others, meaning the quality check required will differ.
+Some tasks are more valuable than others.
 For example, a task to fix spelling mistakes doesn't matter as much as deleting invoices.
 Therefore, you would assign more approvers to the task of deleting invoices.

 Figuring out the correct number of approvals can be difficult.
 Generally, the idea is to reduce the amount of approvals as much as possible without sacrificing quality or risk.